rayenghanmi/RyTuneX/README.md

 ## Usage

+> [!WARNING]
+> Always create a restore point before applying any optimizations.

 ### System Optimizations
 To optimize your system, go to the **Optimize** tab and toggle the available options based on your needs.
 Changes will take effect after a system restart.